KitchenAid Underheating / Long Preheat

 Possible Causes

-Weak bake element, partially failed broil element (used in preheat), inaccurate oven temperature sensor, control calibration off
+Weak bake element, partially failed broil element (used in preheat), inaccurate oven temperature sensor, control calibration off.

 How to Fix / Troubleshooting

 • Visual check of elements: Start a bake cycle and observe the bake and broil elements.
 They should glow evenly.
-Dark spots or no glow indicate failure.
+Dark spots or no glow indicate a failure.

-• Check sensor: Test oven sensor resistance at room temperature (~1080–1100 Ω).
+• Check sensor: Test the oven sensor resistance at room temperature (~1080–1100 Ω).
 Replace if out of range.

 • Calibrate temperature: Use the control's calibration feature to adjust ±30°F if the oven is consistently off by a small amount.